-Our #1 priority this season is the safety of our staff, guests and community.
-The science is clear that wearing face coverings and maintaining physical distance are the best measures we can all take to prevent the spread of COVID-19, therefore:
+The science is clear: wearing face coverings AND maintaining physical distance are the best measures we can all take to prevent the spread of COVID-19, therefore:

 - You will be reminded politely to wear your face covering should you forget and we will have face coverings available for purchase on site in case you need one.